bb-io/GlobalLink/README.md

 ### Submission management

 - **Create submission**: Creates a new translation submission with specified source and target languages, project details, due date, and optionally configures webhooks for status notifications.
+> **Important**: When creating a submission, you can set the `Target format` parameter.
+By default it's set to `TXLF`, which is GlobalLink's recommended format.
+This converts supported files to TXLF format (XLIFF 1.2 with GlobalLink extensions) which you'll receive when downloading source files.
+If you prefer to work with original file formats, set `Target format` to `Non parsable`.
 - **Get submission**: Retrieves detailed information about a specific submission using its ID.
 - **Start submission**: First analyzes and then starts a submission, initiating the translation workflow process.
 - **Claim submission**: Claims a submission for processing at a specific phase.

-> Note: When creating a submission, you can configure webhook notifications to receive updates when the submission is completed, cancelled, or analyzed.
-This is useful for triggering automated workflows when translations reach specific states.

 ### File management